gofynd/fdk-client-swift/documentation/application/CATALOG.md

+Retrieves a list of all available product departments.
 Departments are a way to categorise similar products.
-A product can lie in multiple departments.
-For example, a skirt can below to the 'Women's Fashion' Department while a handbag can lie in 'Women's Accessories' Department.
-Use this API to list all the departments.
-If successful, returns the list of departments specified in `DepartmentResponse`

 *Returned Response:*